Quick-Reference Guide to Cruising on the Danube River (including Prices)

 Why choose a Danube River cruise?

-If you love the charm of Europe and you're drawn to castles and small European cities, this is the cruise for you.
+If you love Europe's charm and are drawn to castles and small European cities, this is the cruise for you.
 It also has some seriously impressive scenery along the way.
 Not all rivers provide great scenery between cities, but the Danube River does in this regard in several key areas.

 Where does a Danube River cruise start and end?

-The embarkation and debarkation points of your exact cruise depend on the precis Danube River cruise you book.
+Your cruise's embarkation and debarkation points depend on the precise Danube River cruise you book.

 Yet the Danube River is a sizeable length, as we mentioned at over 1,700 feet!
 And there are many more itineraries to consider that have different starting and ending points.